 With the incidence of skin cancer doubling in the last 20 years, it is becoming more and more important for health professionals to be able to identify these dangerous malignancies.
 Skin cancer is more likely to occur in individuals of light complexion who have had significant exposure to sunlight, and both types of skin cancer are more common in the southern latitudes of the Northern hemisphere.
+Indoor tanning beds may raise the risk of non-melanoma skin cancers, especially among people who start tanning before they turn 25.

-Cause of Skin Cancer
+Cause of skin cancer

 Indoor tanning - tanning beds are a cause of skin cancer